-We call the set Ax{BRCC} consisting exactly of the axioms in (1)-(19) the axiom set for the boolean region connection calculus and denote it by BRCC.
+We call the set Ax{BRCC} consisting exactly of the axioms in (1)-(15) plus the definitions of compl, prod and diff the axiom set for the boolean region connection calculus and denote it by BRCC.
 A model of BRCC is given by interpreting regions as regular closed subset of \mathbb{R}^2 equipped with the usual topology.
 In this model, regular closed sets x, y are connected iff they share a point, i.e., C(x, y) iff $x \cap y \neq \emptyset$.